majorimi/blazor-components/.github/docs/Loading.md

 Required HTML content to show when operation is in progress `<button>` is in loading state.
 - **`OnClicked`: `EventCallback` delegate** <br />
 Function called when component `onclick` Blazor event triggered.
-Subscirbe to this event and place your code to the event handler when using **'automatic'** mode.
-Otherwice can be omitted.
+Subscribe to this event and place your code to the event handler when using **'automatic'** mode.
+Otherwise can be omitted.
 - **`DisabledWhenLoading`: `bool { get; set; }` (default: true)** <br />
-Determines whether the button should be disabled during loaging state or not.
+Determines whether the button should be disabled during loading state or not.
 - **`Type`: `ButtonTypes { get; set; }` enum (default: ButtonTypes.Button)** <br />
 Intelisense supported type safe values to render HTML `<button>` `type=""` attribute.